Unpadded7085/acmewidgetco/README.md

 ## Thoughts

 I used domain-driven design for the application.
-The domain is broken into 4 main areas.
+The domain is broken into the following areas.

-1. Store/Basket
-2. Delivery
-3. Offers
-4. Products

 ![diagram](readme-diagram.svg)